 Greater Los Angeles is home to two original California missions as well as several ranchos that existed as part of the original Mexican land grants, but the easiest to access and most fun is El Pueblo de Los Angeles Historic Site, which includes the Avila Adobe, the oldest house in Los Angeles, and the Mexican Market on Olvera Street along with other historic buildings.

-The Griffith Observatory in Griffith Park contains exhibits on planets, stars and the exploration of space, as well as multiple super-powered telescopes for day and night viewing.
+Among the many air and space museums in Los Angeles, The Griffith Observatory in Griffith Park is the most popular.
+It contains exhibits on planets, stars and the exploration of space, as well as multiple super-powered telescopes for day and night viewing.
 There's also a planetarium show and super views of the Downtown LA skyline and the Hollywood Sign.

 There are many architectural landmarks in Los Angeles, some of which can be visited as museums.
 In addition to its sheer, exotic presence sailing down Grand Avenue in Downtown LA, the Walt Disney Concert Hall has multiple ways to tour and learn about the architecture as well as the added attraction that you can climb all over it.

 As a car-centric city, it's not too surprising that the LA area has a number of excellent auto museums.
 The top of the crop is the Petersen Automotive Museum, which got a complete makeover in 2015, making both it's exterior and interior much more exciting.
 It's one of my all-time favorite museums in Los Angeles and I'm not even a car person.